The population of Student Veterans across college campuses is dramatically increasing.

 The United States Department of Veteran Affairs (2013) indicates that 1% or more of undergraduate students have some type of military affiliation.
 The University of Pittsburgh at Johnstown established the MountainCat Veterans Program (MVP) in 2009 to foster a positive experience and assist Student Veterans with the transition to college.
 This information provided by the Office of Health & Wellness Services in support of Pitt-Johnstown Student Veterans and the MVP Initiative is meant to further assist faculty and staff in understanding and supporting the unique needs of this population.
 Research has shown that the provision of such education and information is a means is to positively impact veteran academic success, persistence, and graduation (Moon & Schma, 2011, Ackerman, DiRamio, & Mitchell, 2009).

-Please see the following links for more information on GI education benefits:
+Please see the following link for more information on GI education benefits:

 Characteristics of Student Veterans